2015 South American Junior Rugby Championship "A"

-The 2015 South American Junior Rugby Championship (Sudamérica Rugby (CONSUR) Championship) Division A is the second edition of the newly formatted South American Junior Rugby Championship for Under 19 national teams.
-It was held in Asunción from August 9 to August 15.
+The 2015 South American Junior Rugby Championship (Sudamérica Rugby (CONSUR) Championship) Division A was the second edition of the newly formatted South American Junior Rugby Championship for Under-19 national teams.
+It was held in Asunción, Paraguay, from August 9 to 15.
 The top 4 nations of South America play the tournament.
 The winner will play for the Junior CONSUR Cup against Argentina.

 The tournament serves as CONSUR's qualifier for the 2016 World Rugby Under 20 Trophy to be held in Zimbabwe.